Survivor Series (2019): NXT

 On the following NXT, the entire roster (including NXT UK) celebrated their brand's victory over Raw and SmackDown at Survivor Series only for The Undisputed Era to interrupt.
 Adam Cole stated that the only reason NXT won was due to their stable.
 Tommaso Ciampa reminded Cole that it was his team that defeated The Undisputed Era at WarGames and warned them that their days of holding their respective championships were numbered, with Ciampa focusing on Cole's NXT Championship.
 Finn Bálor then interrupted.
 In response, Ciampa issued a challenge to Bálor, which the latter agreed, and Bálor defeated Ciampa due to interference from Cole.
 Following the match, Bálor performed a Pele Kick on Cole.
 Bálor then defeated Ciampa and Keith Lee in a triple threat match to become the number one contender for Cole's NXT Championship.

 Also on the following NXT, Rhea Ripley had a face-to-face confrontation with NXT Women's Champion Shayna Baszler, and congratulated her for defeating Raw Women's Champion Becky Lynch and SmackDown Women's Champion Bayley at Survivor Series.
 Ripley then reminded Baszler that her team defeated Baszler's team at WarGames and then issued a challenge to Baszler for her championship.
 The title match was then scheduled for the December 18 episode, where Ripley was victorious, ending Baszler's reign at 416 days.

 Also on the following NXT, Lio Rush defeated Raw's Akira Tozawa to retain the NXT Cruiserweight Championship.

 After Shayna Baszler lost the NXT Women's Championship, she reignited her feud with Raw Women's Champion Becky Lynch in 2020.
 At the Royal Rumble, Baszler entered as the final entrant in the women's Royal Rumble match and finished as the runner-up.
 After Lynch's successful title defense on the February 10 episode of Raw, Baszler viciously attacked Lynch.
 She then single-handedly eliminated all of the other opponents in the women's Elimination Chamber match at Elimination Chamber to earn a title match against Lynch at WrestleMania 36.

-Although NXT had won the brand competition for the 2019 Survivor Series, the brand was removed from the competition at the 2020 event.
-NXT was removed due to COVID-19-related issues, as outbreaks of the virus had occurred at both of NXT's home arenas, Full Sail University and then the WWE Performance Center, prompting WWE to exclude NXT wrestlers from the event to avoid potential transmission of the virus to members of the Raw and SmackDown rosters.
-In September 2021, NXT was restructured as NXT 2.0 and reverted to its developmental roots.
+Although NXT had won brand supremacy for the 2019 Survivor Series, the brand was removed from the competition at the 2020 event.
+This was due to COVID-19-related issues, as outbreaks of the virus had occurred at both of NXT's home arenas, Full Sail University and then later, the WWE Performance Center, prompting WWE to exclude NXT wrestlers from the event to avoid potential transmission of the virus to members of the Raw and SmackDown rosters.
+The following year in September 2021, NXT was restructured as NXT 2.0 and reverted to being a developmental brand, thus excluding NXT from the 2021 event, which was also the final year for the brand supremacy theme.